sdzx-1/troupe/README.md

 - Do each state's sender and receiver belong to internal roles?
 - Does the receiver list contain the sender?
 (Not allowed)
 - Are there duplicate receivers?
-- For branch states, is the number of unnotified roles correct?
+- For branch states, is the number of roles not yet notified correct?
 - Do all states' context types match (comparing per-role fields)?

 These checks ensure the composed protocol remains a valid deterministic state machine.